-1 How beauteous, on the mountains, The feet of Him that brings,
+1 How beauteous on the mountains,

+The feet of him that brings,

 Like streams from living fountains,

 Good tidings of good things;

 That publisheth salvation,

 And jubilee release,

 To every tribe and nation,

-God's reign of joy and peace!
+God's reign of joy and peace:

-2 Lift up Thy voice, O watchman And shout, from Zion's towers, Thy hallelujah chorus,-
+2 Lift up thy voice, oh! watchman, And shout, from Zion's towers, Thy hallelujah chorus,-

 "The victory is ours!"

 The Lord shall build up Zion

 In glory and renown,

 And Jesus, Judah's lion,

-Shall wear His rightful crown.
+Shall wear his rightful crown.
+3 Break forth in hymns of gladness,

-3 Break forth in hymns of gladness O waste Jerusalem!
+O waste Jerusalem!

 Let songs, instead of sadness,

 Thy jubilee proclaim;

-The Lord in strongth victorious
+The Lord, in strength victorious,

-The Lord, in strength victorious, Upon thy foes hath trod; Behold, O earth! the glorious Salvation of our God!
+Upon thy foes have trod;

+Behold, O earth! the glorious

+Salvation of our God!

 Benj.
-Gough (1805 - 1883)
+Gough ((1805-1883.)